Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Summary and Discussion

 Presented here framework opens a bunch of new research areas.
 Firstly, one can ask what the formulas are for higher cumulants of the quasi-distribution.
 In particular, identifying, similar to the $F$-term, quantum contributions in higher cumulants shall answer the question of the impact of quantum coherences on the work extraction process.
-Moreover, in this paper, we only concentrate on product states, remaining an open question of what role quantum correlations like entanglement play.
+Moreover, in this paper, we only concentrate on product states, remaining an open question of what role quantum correlations like entanglement can play.
+We also do not address the issue of possible degeneracies in the weight spectrum.
 Furthermore, the introduced quasi-distribution is interesting on its own; due to its robustness to the invasiveness of the measurements and physical interpretation of cumulants, it can be successfully applied to the analysis of other fluctuation theorems (e.g., involving heat transfer).

-Finally, we stress that our framework is a step forward to formulating the necessary conditions for a work reservoir diagonal part transition.
+Finally, we stress that our framework is a step toward formulating the necessary conditions for a work reservoir diagonal part transition.
 Indeed, by derived theorems, we are able to characterize a work-variance phase space of a qubit completely; hence a natural extension is to do the same thing for higher dimensions and cumulants.
 In this sense, a complete characterization of the energy statistics evolution can be understood as an ultimate formulation of the fluctuation theorems.